annutt2031/BSA03_HowToRequirements/README.md

 5. Describe the boundaries of the project:
    1. The main roles of the system and their functions in the system.
 6. Place the document in the turn-in file ex03\_<product prefix>\_vision.docx.

-💡 [Tap here](https://forms.yandex.ru/cloud/65b908f6068ff008a5c88675/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.